Rongorongo: Classic texts

 Crude glyphs have been found on a few stone objects and some additional wooden items, but most of these are thought to be fakes created for the early tourism market.
 Several of the 26 wooden texts are suspect due to uncertain provenance (X, Y, and Z), poor quality craftsmanship (F, K, V, W, Y, and Z), or to having been carved with a steel blade (K, V, and Y), and thus, although they may prove to be genuine, should not be trusted in initial attempts at decipherment.
 Z resembles many early forgeries in not being boustrophedon, but it may be a palimpsest on an authentic but now illegible text.

+Ragitoki

+The Raŋitoki fragment (Ragitoki, Rangitoki) is a possible rongorongo text, though its authenticity has been called into question.
+According to rapanui historian Moreno Pakarati's blog, the fragment is a forgery: